Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 ## SD card set up

-The SD card must be formated before flashing image into it.
+The SD card must be formatted before flashing image into it.

 ### Ubuntu tools